DerkNiessink/Project_SDA/README.md

 15 stocks with the most articles and a top 50 market capitalization were selected.
 Sentiment scores were assigned to the articles an automatic dictionary approach, manually validated, and the dictionary sentiment prediction was found to be significantly different from the manual labeling.
-However, the dictionairy based sentiment scores were found to be significantly correlated to the manual sentiment scores, so the analysis was proceded with.
+However, the dictionary based sentiment scores were found to be significantly correlated to the manual sentiment scores, so the analysis was proceeded with.

-To obtain a sentiment timeseries, the sum of the articles sentiment was multiplied by the mean sentiment score of all articles (on a range of -1 for most negative, 1 for most positive) to obtain a sentiment score per day.
+To obtain a sentiment timeseries, the sum of the articles sentiment (value in between the range of -1 and 1) was taken per day.
 On days where no articles were published, the value of the previous sentiment datapoint was imputed.
 After (percentage) differencing most price and sentiment timeseries were confirmed to be stationairy using ADF tests, implying a constant mean and variance of the timeseries over time.

-Optimum lag order was chosen using the AIC.
+Optimum lag order was chosen using the AIC (Aikake Information Criterion).
-Using a VAR model, a  significant historical relationship was established in ... of the stocks, rejecting Hypothesis H0A and thus supporting H1A.
+Using a VAR model, a significant historical relationship was established for the prices of the stocks, rejecting Hypothesis H0A and thus supporting H1A.
 Subsequently, the prices of these 15 stocks were forecasted 12 days in the future with a VAR fitted on using sentiment and stock price as predictors, and compared with a baseline of Autoregressive Model (AR) using only the lagged values of the stock price as predictors.
 To optimize the predition, the timeseries was split into 19 (non-overlapping) windows and seperate VAR and AR models were trained on each.
 The mean prediction was then used to do the forecasting.
 AR was fitted with the same number of lags as the VAR to form a representative baseline.